10 Jan 2022read more

 Mission Boards and Assemblies

-For each mission area, a mission board has been established. heir mandate is to propose targets and timelines to design the specific missions for Horizon Europe.
-On 4 July 2019, at the Informal Council for Research Ministers in Helsinki, Commissioner Moedas announced the chairs of the mission boards.
+For each mission area, a mission board has been established.
+The mandate of the mission boards is to propose targets and timelines to design the specific missions for Horizon Europe.
 Each mission board consists of 15 experts from innovation, research, policy making, civil society and practitioner organisations.
-Their first meetings were held in September 2019.
 The minutes of the meetings are provided here: Climate Change, Cancer, Healthy Oceans, Cities, Soil Health.

 On 22 September 2020, the mission boards handed over their advice to the European Commission.
 Their mission proposals are: